dkvz/certificate-expiration-checker/README.md

 # TODO
 - [ ] Add a version string somewhere and a version arg, I'm noticing I don't know what version of the app I have on which server.
 - [ ] Add an extra option to not send email.
 It's annoying to have to fiddle with the config file.
+- [ ] My way of processing command line args is horrible, I could pop the args I already found from the vector or better yet just browse the whole list once and set a list of flags, struct or something.
 - [x] We currently can't send a test notification email if there aren't any certificates to check in the config.
 The test does not actually require any and should be allowed.
 - [x] I found out using panic! is just bad when there is no super specific debugging purpose.
 I should implement what they did (here)[https://github.com/mattgathu/duma/blob/master/src/main.rs] and return a Result from the run function.
 - [x] I could add an "Expired" certificate status.
 Alert currently also applies for expired, which is a little weird.